adobe/aepsdk-sample-app-ios/README.md

 This repository contains iOS sample apps for the AEP SDK.
 Examples are provided for both Objective-c and Swift implementation.

+The Swift directory contains 3 sample apps, one for each installation method: Cocoapods, Swift Package Manager, and manual installation of XCFrameworks.

 ## Requirements

 - Xcode 11.0 or newer